-The degrees offered are the Master of Arts (M.A.), Master of Science (M.S.) degrees in a variety of disciplines including, Master of Science in Education (M.S.
-Ed.), Master of Arts in Teaching (M.A.T.), Master of Fine Arts (M.F.A.), Master of Public Health (M.P.H.), and Master of Social Work (M.S.W.).
-Lehman also offers advanced certificates in Geographic Information Science (GISc), and Health Education, among others.
+Lehman College offers Master of Arts (M.A.) and Science (M.S.) degrees in a variety of disciplines including, Master of Science in Education (M.S.
+Ed.), Master of Arts in Teaching (M.A.T.), Master of Fine Arts (M.F.A.), Master of Social Work (M.S.W.), and Master of Science in Geographic Information Science (M.S.
+GISc).
+The College also offers advanced certificates in Geographic Information Science (GISc), and Health Education, among others.
 Lehman faculty participate in most City University doctoral programs.
-In association with the New York Botanical Garden, a plant sciences concentration in the University doctoral program in biology is based at Lehman College.
+In association with the New York Botanical Garden, a plant sciences subprogram in the University doctoral program in biology is based at Lehman College.
 A full list of graduate programs is available from the Programs tab.